NBISweden/workshop-reproducible-research/docs/project.md

 one step at a time and go back to the previous tutorials for help and inspiration.
 The goal is not necessarily for you to finish the whole exercise, but to really think about each step and how it all fits together in practice.

+!!! note "Recommendation"
-We recommend to start with git, Conda and a notebook.
-In case you would like to create a Snakemake workflow, we suggest to keep it short so that you have time to try out the different tools together.
-And please ask for help if you get stuck!
+    We recommend to start with git, Conda and a notebook, as we would see these as the core tools to make a research project reproducible.
+We suggest to keep the analysis for this exercise short so that you have time to try out the different tools together while you have the opportunity to ask for help.

-## Option 1: your own project
+## Your own project

-This is a great opportunity for you to try to implement these methods on one of your current projects.
-It is of course up to you what tools to include in making your research project reproducible, but aim for at least including git and Conda.
+This is a great opportunity for you to try to implement these methods on one of your current research projects.
+It is of course up to you which tools to include in making your research project reproducible, but we suggest to aim for at least git and Conda.

 !!! tip
     If your analysis project contains computationally intense steps it may be